Newcastle Knights: History

 In the 2020 season, Newcastle would reach the finals for the first time since 2013 after finishing 7th on the table.
-Newcastle were eliminated in the first week of the finals by South Sydney losing 46–20.
+Newcastle were eliminated in the first week of the finals by South Sydney, losing 46–20.

-In 2021, Newcastle would reach the finals once again finishing 7th on the table.
-For the second straight year, they would go out in the first week of the finals losing to Parramatta 28–20.
+In 2021, Newcastle would reach the finals once again, finishing 7th on the table.
+For the second straight year, they would go out in the first week of the finals, losing to Parramatta 28–20.

-In 2022, the Newcastle side finished 14th on the table winning six games for the entire year.
+In 2022, the Newcastle side finished 14th on the table, winning six games for the entire year.

 In round 18 of the 2023 NRL season, Newcastle recorded their biggest ever victory as a club when they defeated Canterbury 66–0.

 Newcastle would end up finishing the 2023 NRL season in 5th place after winning nine straight matches, coming from 14th on the table after round 17.
-In week one of the finals, Newcastle defeated Canberra in extra-time 30–28.
-In week two, Newcastle would lose 40–10 against the New Zealand Warriors which ended their season.
+In week one of the finals, Newcastle defeated Canberra in extra time 30–28.
+In week two, Newcastle would lose 40–10 against the New Zealand Warriors, which ended their season.

-In the 2024 NRL season, Newcastle finished in 8th place on the table and qualify for the finals.
+In the 2024 NRL season, Newcastle finished in 8th place on the table and qualified for the finals.
 They would be eliminated in week one of the finals series by North Queensland.

-In the 2025 NRL season, Newcastle started the season brightly winning their opening two matches.
-The club then went on a five game losing streak after this.
-Newcastle would then only manage to record wins over State of Origin and injury ravaged South Sydney and Penrith sides.
+In the 2025 NRL season, Newcastle started the season brightly, winning their opening two matches.
+The club then went on a five-game losing streak after this.
+Newcastle would then only manage to record wins over State of Origin and injury-ravaged South Sydney and Penrith sides.
 Towards the back end of the season, Adam O'Brien announced he was stepping down as Newcastle head coach.
 Newcastle finished in last place after losing the final game of the season against the Parramatta Eels 66-10, claiming their 5th Wooden Spoon.
 The loss also meant that Newcastle had lost nine games in a row to close out the year.
 Newcastle also were held scoreless in eleven of their matches at half-time.